1GHz clocked distribution of electrically generated entangled photon pairs: Acknowledgements

 \section{Acknowledgements}

-The authors acknowledge partial financial support from the Engineering and Physical Sciences Research Council and the UK’s innovation agency, Innovate UK.
-G. Shooter and M.Anderson acknowledge support from Industrial CASE awards funded by the EPSRC and Toshiba Research Europe Limited.
-Z.-H. Xiang acknowledges support from the Cambridge Trust and China Scholarship Council (CSC).
-J.R.A.
-M\"uller acknowledges support from the European Union’s Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 721394.
+The authors acknowledge partial financial support from the Engineering and Physical Sciences Research Council and the UK's innovation agency, Innovate UK.
+Ginny Shooter and Matthew Anderson acknowledge support from Industrial CASE awards funded by the EPSRC and Toshiba Europe Limited.
+Zi-Heng Xiang acknowledges support from the Cambridge Trust and China Scholarship Council (CSC).
+Jonathan R.A.
+M\"uller acknowledges support from the European Union's Horizon 2020 research and innovation programme under the Marie Sk\l{}odowska-Curie grant agreement No 721394.